 This particular day is a great example of the ways the natural and the divine interfere in everyday practices.
 It highlights the need of people to reach out to the unknown and help those that are gone in order to gain peace in every chance they get.
 Food again becomes the medium through which to accomplish satisfaction, where every bite offers redemption by including the different elements that surround the dead.
 At the same time these elements celebrate regeneration, the anticipation of resurrection and the hope for a good afterlife!

-Many thanks to Maria Vassilaki for allowing us to take information from her original article:
+Many thanks to Eleni Vassilaki for allowing us to take information from her original article:

 Ψυχοσάββατο: Η γιορτή για τις ψυχές των νεκρών,από που προέρχεται και τι συμβολίζει